Special wildlife reserves

 - Engagement with First Nations People to best understand the Aboriginal and Torres Strait Islander cultural heritage of the land, including the exceptional cultural resources and values of the area.

-The two key statutory documents governing a special wildlife reserve, outside of those requirements stipulated by legislation are the conservation agreement and the management program.
+The two key statutory documents governing a special wildlife reserve, are the conservation agreement and the management program.

 A conservation agreement is a perpetually binding deed that applies over the land, negotiated between the landholder and the Minister for the State.
 The conservation agreement outlines the framework for protection of the land’s exceptional values and is binding on subsequent landholders (successors in title).

-The management program outlines in detail the exceptional natural and cultural resources and values that exist on the special wildlife reserve and the related conservation management actions, monitoring and required outcomes specific to the protection of those values.
+The management program outlines in detail the exceptional natural and cultural resources and values that exist on the special wildlife reserve and the related conservation management actions, monitoring and reporting requirements specific to the protection of those values.
 A management program may also provide statutory authorisations so that appropriate activities can be carried out on the land for conservation management purposes.

 The endorsement of these documents and subsequent declaration of the special wildlife reserve by the Queensland Government ensures enduring protection of each special wildlife reserve’s exceptional natural and cultural resources and values.